Chapter 14: Standards, Guidelines, and Frameworks

-1. Monitors existing ACRL standards and guidelines and recommends to the ACRL Board revision, or rescission when appropriate.
+- Monitors existing ACRL standards and guidelines and recommends revision or recession when appropriate to the ACRL Board.

 - Recommends new standards or guidelines as needed.

-4. Recommends to the ACRL Board the acceptability of proposed standards, guidelines and related documents.
+- Recommends to the ACRL Board the acceptability of proposed standards, guidelines, and related documents.

 (Source: ACRL Board of Directors, 1984. revised 1987. revised 2003. revised 2012.)

-The SAC reviews and revises the organization and arrangement of the Standards and Guidelines Web page http://www.ala.org/ala/mgrps/divs/acrl/standards/index.cfm and recommends any needed changes.
+The SC reviews and revises the organization and arrangement of the Standards and Guidelines Web page http://www.ala.org/ala/mgrps/divs/acrl/standards/index.cfm and recommends any needed changes.

-In addition to SAC, the following ACRL units have responsibilities for the development and promotion of standards and guidelines:
+In addition to SC, the following ACRL units have responsibilities for the development and promotion of standards and guidelines: